dsi-univ-rennes1/find_dead_lists/README.md

 Then run it for real:
 `./find_dead_lists.pl --do_cleanup  --csv=actions.csv | tee cleanup.log`

-### Manual edition of actions.csv, given list owners feedback
+### Manuel editing of actions.csv, given list owners feedback

 You might have 3 situations:
 1. your notification bounced => either find valid listowners or plan to close that list